 Begin your letter with "Dear Mr./Ms. Last Name."
 If you do not know the employer's last name, simply write, "Dear Hiring Manager."
 If the candidate is applying to an academic program, you can write "Dear Admissions Committee."
 If you are writing a general letter, you could write to "Whom It May Concern" or simply start your letter with the first paragraph.

 The first paragraph of the reference letter explains your connection to the person you are recommending, including how you know them, how long you've known them, and why you are qualified to write a reference letter on their behalf.
 Be sure to include the name of the company, job, school, or opportunity for which the person is applying.
 For example, "I have been James Smith's supervisor at XYZ Company for the past five years.
 I am pleased to recommend him for the position of head accountant at ABC Company."

 Second Paragraph (and Third, and Fourth)

-Signature: End the letter with your signature, handwritten, followed by your typed name.
+End the letter with your signature, handwritten, followed by your typed name.
 If this is an email, simply include your typed name, followed by your contact information.
-Here's how to end a letter with examples of business closings.

-Edit: Be sure to read through your letter before sending it.
-You can have someone else edit the letter, but conceal the candidate's name to preserve his privacy.
+Proofread your letter before sending it.
+You can have someone else edit the letter, but conceal the candidate's name to preserve their privacy.

 I am thrilled to recommend Sarah Jones for the digital marketing manager position at Saber Marketing & PR.
 As the marketing director at A & B Media, I had the pleasure of working as Sarah’s supervisor when she was employed here as a marketing associate.
 Responsible, punctual and extremely bright, Sarah was among the best talent at A & B Media, and I absolutely endorse her qualification and her skill set.